RINEARN/exevalator/vb/README.md

 	(See: vb/Example4.vb)

-This way works faster than accessings by the name.
+Access by address is quicker than by name.

 ### 3. Use Functions

-You can create functions available in expressions, by implementing IExevalatorFunction interface:
+You can create functions by implementing the "IExevalatorFunction" interface, allowing these functions to be used within expressions:

-	' Create a function available in expressions.
+	' Create a function available in expressions
 	Class MyFunction : Implements IExevalatorFunction
-	{

 		Public Function Invoke(arguments() As Double) As Double If arguments.Length <> 2 Then
 				Throw New ExevalatorException("Incorrected number of args")
 			End If

 			Return arguments(0) + arguments(1)
 		End Function

 	End Class
 	...